Heat Emergencies

 The Culprits: Causes of Heat Cramps, Heat Exhaustion, and Heat Stroke

-So, what exactly turns up the heat on these conditions?
+What cranks up the heat on these conditions?

 Prevention: How to Keep Your Cool